dmitriy-drenkaliuk/dynamic-blocks-taglib/README.rst

 This is a project sample that demonstrates Grails tag library for dynamic placing of identical HTML blocks to a GSP.
 The tag library can be used when you want to give user an option to dynamically add extra inputs for additional information.
 With this tag library, you are able to:

-* dynamically add and remove single-type blocks of HTML elements to the page;
+* dynamically add and remove single-type blocks of HTML elements;

 * set the minimum and maximum number of blocks;
 * use separate GSP template as a HTML block.